NandanDesai/NandanDesai/README.md

+## My Projects

+Please visit [https://nandandesai.github.io/](https://nandandesai.github.io/) to get an overview of all of my projects!

+And here are some study modules I've created, something that you might find interesting...

 ### 🖥️ 'System' concepts

 - <a href="https://github.com/nandan-desai-extras/c-to-process" target="_blank">**c-to-process**</a>: A detailed and comprehensive study module that will help you understand the **internal structure of object files and executables (like Sections, Symbol Table etc.)**, how the **Linker and Loader work**, how **dynamic libraries** (like DLL files) are used by executables, **memory structure of a process** etc.